bradshawjoshua/Grocery-Super-Anaylsis/README.md

 ### Business problem:

-* Executive has provided an $18.6 million earnings from last year, he would like to know more information on how to improve the companies performance for the next fiscal year.
+* Executive has provided an data set with $18.6 million in earnings from the last year, he would like to know more information on how to improve the companies performance for the next fiscal year.

 ### Data: